attilaolah/attilaolah.github.io/_posts/2011-01-22-merging-mkv-files-with-mkvtoolnix-ffmpeg-and-avisynth.markdown

 The GUI way
 -----------

-If you just want to know how te merge these files using the GUI, I'm not going to write it down here, as there exists a very detailed tutorial about this over at [Ameic.net](http://www.ameic.net/blog/archives/22).
+If you just want to know how to merge these files using the GUI, I'm not going to write it down here, as there exists a very detailed tutorial about this over at [Ameic.net](http://www.ameic.net/blog/archives/22).
 Go read that if you want to do this using the GUI.